uclaacm/hack-sprint-w21/session-2-jsx-and-basic-components/README.md

   );
 }
 ```

+Note: SafeAreaView is currently only supported on iOS (sorry Android)
 ### ScrollView
 Alright, on to the next view!
 So if you've been messing around a little bit with components in React Native, you might have noticed that eventually when you add enough components, things start to go off the screen.
 Intuitively, you would try to scroll down to see the rest of your content.

-*Cue dramatic music* **DUN DUN DUN**, turnsout you won't be able to scroll at all and you'll be left stuck with content beyond the screen, somewhere in the void :(
+*Cue dramatic music* **DUN DUN DUN**, turns out you won't be able to scroll at all and you'll be left stuck with content beyond the screen, somewhere in the void :(

 We solve this issue by using a ScrollView, which is used to render (display on screen) lists of components and enables scrolling!
 Huh?
 Wait a minute... *LISTS(???)* of components?
 I don't think we've learned about how to represent lists of items in JavaScript yet.
 Oh shoot, looks like we'll have to take a quick detour here.
 If you already know about arrays, we still recommend you at least take a look at the [Map Function](#the-map-function) section.
 Otherwise, feel free to skip over to [rendering lists of components](#flatlist).